Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Proofs

-If $i\in V^+$, $0<y<y+h$ and $u>0$, the mean value inequality entails that $\Phi^i\left(y,\frac{h}{M}\right)\leqslant y+h$, from which we deduce
+If $i\in V^+$, $0<y<y+h$ and $u>0$, the mean value inequality entails that $\Phi_i\left(y,\frac{h}{M}\right)\leqslant y+h$, from which we deduce

-using the mean value theorem, hence the LHS of (\ref{mino_der_flux}) by letting $h$ go to $0$.
+using the mean value theorem, hence the left hand side of (\ref{mino_der_flux}) by letting $h$ go to $0$.
 Proving the right-side inequality of (\ref{mino_der_flux}) relies on the very same argument and is left to the reader.
-Moreover, it is clear that We now show that for any $x\in \mathcal{B}(x^0,\delta)$ and $t\in (0,1)^m\times (T,T+1)$, then
+Moreover, it is clear that